BH0/SailsJSArticlebase/README.md

 a [Sails](http://sailsjs.org) application

+# About Project
+A Sails JS application which was started thanks to Traversy Media's Sails JS application Youtube tutorial.
+A place for me to improve both my backend and frontend web development knowledge.
+(Hobbyist project).

 # Tasks To Do (Not exactly ordered)
 * Implement Full-Article page - done
-* Replace Bootstrap with FlexboxGrid
+* Replace Bootstrap with FlexboxGrid - done / in progress
 * Turn "article.ejs" into "articleFull.ejs" (to avoid namespace pollution)
 * Examine using partials
     * Determine what should be a partial